adepennart/automating_before_catmaid/README.md

 ## About
 Two scripts to use subquentially for aligning low resolution images (low_res.py) and then high resolution images to the low resolution ones(high_res.py).

-Additionally, two other scripts are available. the first, final alignment script (final_alignment.py), is provided to align all substacks (in the z-plane), for either low_res.py or high_res.py outputs and the second (catmaid.py) for uploading the processed images to trakem2 to then export them in catmaid format.
+A final script is needed for uploading images to catmaid(catmaid.py) after either low_res.py or high_res.py.

+Additional useful scripts are also present for use.

 The scripts runs on ImageJ.